juicebox-systems/juicebox-hsm-realm/entrust-hsm/README.md

 `/opt/nfast/bin/loadmache hsm.sar`

 Once loaded, the entrust-agent host process can be run.
 This will use the APIs to have the HSM start the process, and start handling requests.
+Alternatively the entrust-agent can be started with the `--image` flag to have it load the SEEMachine automatically.

 ## Rust bindings to the seelib library